 In Sweden, there is no national level policy framework for youth work.
-Youth work is seen as a part of youth policy where the responsibility rests at the local level.
+Youth work is seen as a part of youth policy that should be a local level responsibility only.
 That means that youth work is a municipal responsibility, steered and financed at local level both when it comes to outreach activities and to youth centres and youth clubs.
 The work may be carried out and/or governed by different entities though, such as municipalities, CSOs, faith communities or schools.
-Youth work takes place in different localities, such as youth centres and clubs, sport facilities, schools, faith communities etc.
+Youth work takes place in different localities, such as youth centres and clubs, sport facilities, schools, churches, etc.